Smejia3409/Bill-Split/README.md

 # Description

 This is a basic bill split that takes any amount you input and splits the amount equally with the amount of people you input.
-Giving you how much each person pays, as well as tips each person have to pay
+Giving you how much each person pays, as well as tips each person have to pay, weather its 15%, 20%, or 50%.